 This type of Chi gong involves deep abdominal breathing while maintaining a specific, stationary body posture.

 Tai Chi is a type of specialized Chi Gong that is an internal system of Chinese Kung Fu.
+Tai Chi has many masters, the most notable being Master Cheng man ching.
 Chi gong offers simple to perform set of exercises that can be done by anyone of any age.
 One is given below for anyone to practice: